-The motor glider (prototype) slated for flight demonstration tests
+The motor glider (prototype) slated for flight demonstration tests housed in a pod under the main wing.

 For the flight demonstration tests, the aircraft will make its takeoff climb at full power for 1 to 2 minutes, circle the airfield (on a traffic pattern) at an elevation of approximately 300 m and around 20 to 30 kW of power, and then land.